matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 ## Restrictions
 There are restrictions to being able to set this membership, as well as accepting or denying the knock.
+A formal description of the changes to the auth rules is given below; first we summarise the semantics of the proposed changes.

 ### Current membership
 Only users without a current membership or with their current membership